microsoft/nni/docs/en_US/Tuner/BuiltinTuner.md

   classArgs:
     optimize_mode: maximize
 ```

+Note that, to use this tuner, your trial code should be modified accordingly, please refer to [the document of PBTTuner](./PBTTuner.md) for details.

 ## **Reference and Feedback**
 * To [report a bug](https://github.com/microsoft/nni/issues/new?template=bug-report.md) for this feature in GitHub;
 * To [file a feature or improvement request](https://github.com/microsoft/nni/issues/new?template=enhancement.md) for this feature in GitHub;